Zhu Xi — Great Philosopher of Neo Confucianism

 But he kept writing diligently until his last day, hoping his ideology could be appreciated and inherited someday.

-Main ideas of Zhu Xi
+Main Beliefs of Zhu Xi

-Li is the pattern and law of everything, Qi is the element of everything.
+Li is the pattern and law of everything; Qi is the element of everything.

-Therefore, he achieved exceptionally in geology, astronomy, medicine, agriculture and biology.
+Therefore, he achieved exceptionally in geology, astronomy, medicine, agriculture, and biology.